btcframe/btcframe/README.md

 - **Daily Confirmed Transactions:** Track daily transaction trends and see how the network is evolving in real-time.
 - **Bitcoin Wealth Distribution:** Wealth Distribution dashboard visualizes wallet addresses categorized by the value they hold in USD.
 - **Mayer Multiple:**  Mayer Multiple compares Bitcoin to its 200-day SMA, revealing key insights into its long-term behavior.
+- **US Median House Price in BTC:**  Ever wondered how many ₿ it takes to buy the median US house?
+Explore it live on this dashboard.
 - **DIY Customization:** Build, assemble, and configure the smart frame yourself.

 ---